Transport in Scotland: Road construction

-Buses
+Bus travel

 Scotland is covered by a large bus network throughout many towns, cities and rural areas.
 It is estimated that 95% of the population live within 5 minutes walk of a bus stop.
 National and international buses often operate out of main bus stations in the cities, such as Buchanan bus station in Glasgow and Edinburgh bus station.

-Scottish Citylink and Megabus are the two principal long-distance coach operators within Scotland, and currently operating together as a joint venture, however the deal is being monitored by the competition commission to ensure that it does not unfairly damage long-distance bus travel in Scotland.
+Scottish Citylink and Megabus are the two principal long-distance coach operators within Scotland, and currently operating together as a joint venture.
+However, the deal is being monitored by the competition commission to ensure that it does not unfairly damage long-distance bus travel in Scotland.
 National Express provide coach links with cities in England and Wales.

-FirstGroup and Stagecoach Group are two large public transport companies which are based in Scotland at Aberdeen and Perth respectively, and both operate a number of local and regional services.
+FirstGroup and Stagecoach Group are two large public transport companies which are based in Scotland at Aberdeen and Perth, respectively, and both operate a number of local and regional services.

 Numerous local independent operators also run bus services throughout Scotland as well as Lothian Buses, Edinburgh's largest bus operator and Scotland's last council-run bus company.

 Scotland's bus network, like that of Great Britain outside London, is deregulated following an act of UK Parliament in 1986.
 This broke up the former national and city bus companies, formerly run by the local authorities since the 1930s, into private companies.
 The act also allowed buses to be operated by private companies and individuals for profit, provided they met the financial, background and maintenance requirements to qualify for a licence, set down by Vehicle & Operator Services Agency who administrate the system.
 A Public Service Vehicle Licence is then granted to allow a specified number of vehicles to be operated.
 Using this licence firms can then register their routes with the Local Traffic Commissioner for the area, in this case Scotland, indicating the exact route to be operated as well as the times and dates their buses will run.
 No requirements are set as to when and what routes buses can run, their age and what fares can be charged-this is decided by companies, often by the profitability of the route.
 Currently only one bus company, Lothian Buses in Edinburgh, remains under ownership and control of local councils in Lothian and Edinburgh.

 On 31 January 2022, free bus travel was introduced across Scotland for everyone aged under 22.